zubinchopra/portaldocs/portal-sdk/generated/top-extensions-debugging.md

 Other samples and tools are also available to assist in the debugging process.
 Any that are not included in the context of the discussion are  included in [top-extensions-samples.md](top-extensions-samples.md).

 Here are a few tips that help get extension development back on track.
-If you still have questions, reach out to Ibiza team in by using the Stackoverflow tags as specified in [StackOverFlow Forums](portalfx-stackoverflow.md).
+If you still have questions, reach out to Ibiza team by using the Stackoverflow tags as specified in [StackOverFlow Forums](portalfx-stackoverflow.md).

 To test your local extension against the production portal, see [top-extensions-production-testing.md](top-extensions-production-testing.md).